MatthiasMorsa/Traffic-simulation/README.md

 # 🚦 Traffic-simulation 🚦
-this is a simple traffic simulation where you can build your own city desing and see where traffic will become an issue.
+this is a simple traffic simulation where you can build your own city design and see where traffic will become an issue.
 <br />
 **⚠still in development⚠**
 <br />